 - UK cities fall dramatically by up to 68 places and out of top 100 global rankings

-- Weak GBP causes Central London to drop to 132nd, the lowest ever recorded by ECA International
+- Weak GBP causes Central London to drop to 132nd, its lowest ever ranking recorded by ECA International

 - Luanda, Angola, takes the global top spot this year